 What's a Typical Lead Time?

-That sounds like all kinds of guess work, doesn't it?
+That sounds like all kinds of guesswork, doesn't it?
 You can supplement your knowledge of lead times by checking out the magazine's editorial calendar, which will often list the theme of upcoming issues, along with the deadline for all materials for that issue.
 How convenient is that!?
-This calendar is often a service to advertisers, so that they may submit appropriately themed graphics, if necessary.
+This calendar is often a driver for advertisers, so that they may submit appropriately themed graphics, if necessary.
 Therefore, if an editorial calendar with lead times isn't made available to writers, check the "advertisers" section of the magazine's website.